Sussman Lab

 I do not think I have any particular authority when it comes to “best practices” in scientific computational research.
 Rather, after doing this for several years (and learning the consequences of violating essentially every suggestion below), I think I have developed a set of “reasonable practices” that I feel comfortable suggesting.
-These are designed with two goals in mind: First, I value reproducibility of scientific research, and I think we should strive to organize our research so that another scientist (or, in a recurring theme in this document: your future self) can meaningfully reproduce all of our results should they so desire.
+These are designed with two goals in mind: First, I value reproducibility of scientific research, and I think we should strive to organize our research so that another scientist (who, in a recurring theme in this document, could well be your future self) can meaningfully reproduce all of our results should they so desire.
 Second, we want to organize the code we write, and the way we organize the bits and pieces of our computational workflow, to minimize the amount of stress we have to deal with.
 Some questions — Wait, what does this chunk of code do?
 Which version of the program was actually used to generate this data?
 What model parameters did I vary and over what range — should just never come up, and a few extra minutes spent near the beginning of a project can save a lot of headache later.

 Below I’ll talk briefly about version control before diving into a reasonable way of organizing your project structure.
 I’ll then discuss a few thoughts about reasonable practices when it comes to writing custom code (including, notably, the advice not to do it).